Manna Music Inc

 Manna Music was founded in 1955 by Tim Spencer as a song publishing company.
 During the early 1970s through the mid 1980s it included its own label, Manna Records.

 Manna Music

-The publishing company has worked with the likes of Audrey Mieir, Doris Akers, André Crouch, Dan Barker, Danny Lee Stutzman, Andrew Culverwell, Phil Kerr, Stuart Hamblen, Jack Holcomb, and Ralph Carmichael.
+The publishing company has worked with numerous Christian songwriters, including Doris Akers, Andrae Crouch, Dan Barker, Andrew Culverwell, Stuart Hamblen, and Ralph Carmichael.

-In the early days Manna attained ownership of "How Great Thou Art", written by Stuart K. Hine.
+In the early days of its existence, Manna attained ownership of "How Great Thou Art", written by Stuart K. Hine.
 According to ASCAP, the song has been recorded by many mainstream and gospel artists, including Elvis Presley, Lee Greenwood, The Imperials, The Oak Ridge Boys, The Florida Boys, and George Beverly Shea.

-Hal Spencer later took over the company.
-Hal Spencer accepted the 1979 ASCAP Award for Manna Music as Gospel Publisher of the Year.
+Hal Spencer later took over the company and in 1979 was presented the ASCAP Award for Gospel Publisher of the Year.

 Manna Records

-In the early 1970s, Manna Music formed the label Manna Records and began producing albums by Ralph Carmichael and others.
+In the late 1960s, Manna Music formed the label Manna Records and began producing albums by Ralph Carmichael, The Crownsmen, Andrew Culverwell, Doris Akers, Bob Cull, Paul Johnson and his wife Kathie Lee Johnson, among others.